Drag-NDrop/IdleRunner/README.md

 ### Setup - IdleRunner Configuration
 IdleRunner's configuration includes the following flags:
 - **Debug**: Set to 1 for debugging.
-  - Changing value does not require IdleRunnerSetup.sh to be run again.
+  - Changing value does not require `IdleRunnerSetup.sh` to be run again.

 - **PathToActivityFile**: The path to the activity log file.
-  - Changing this setting, requires a manual cleanup of the /etc/bash.bashrc.
-And to run IdleRunnerSetup.sh again.
+  - Changing this setting, requires a manual cleanup of the `/etc/bash.bashrc`.
+And to run `IdleRunnerSetup.sh` again.
 - **ConsiderMeIdleAfterMinutes**: The duration of idle time before the system is considered idle.
   - Changing value does not require IdleRunnerSetup.sh to be run again.